RepoLaunch: Automating Build and Management of Code Repositories across Languages and Platforms: Experiment

 \subsection{Evaluation of RepoLauch}

 The evaluation of RepoLaunch includes two experiments:

 \textbf{Exp 1.
-RepoLauch-automated SWE dataset creation.} To demonstrate the application of RepoLauch-automated SWE dataset creation, RepoLaunch is used to generate SWE task instances for SWE-bench-Live \citep{zhang2025swe} from real GitHub issues and pull requests.
-We measure success rates in the Build and Release stages and analyze failure patterns from the real distribution of GitHub repositories and commits.
+RepoLauch-automated SWE dataset creation.} To demonstrate the application of RepoLauch-automated SWE dataset creation, RepoLaunch is used to generate multi-language and multi-platform SWE task instances contributed to SWE-bench-Live \citep{zhang2025swe}, which only had Python tasks on Linux before, from real GitHub issues and pull requests.
+We measure success rates in the Build and Management stages and analyze failure patterns from the real distribution of GitHub repositories and commits.

 \textbf{Exp 2.
-Comparison with related works.} RepoLaunch is applied to build sandbox images and extract test statuses for existing human-curated SWE benchmarks with ground-truth labels.
+Comparison with related works.} RepoLaunch is applied to build sandbox images and extract test statuses for existing human-curated SWE benchmarks which have ground-truth labels.
 We use task instances from SWE-bench-Verified \citep{jimenez2023swe} and SWE-bench-Multilingual \citep{yang2025swesmith}.
 For each repository, we select three task instances with commits farthest apart in time to evaluate reproducibility and robustness to dependency drift (see Appendix \ref{comparison_instance_list} for full task list).

 We then compare Repolaunch against two baselines: SWE-agent \citep{yang2024swe}, a general-purpose SWE agent with only bash and file-editing tools, and repo2run \citep{hu2025llm}, the first repo-build agent prior to our work, limited to Python base images and hard-coded commands (e.g., pip install, pytest).
 Although rule-based build tools exist as described in \textbf{Related Works}, they are excluded due to their limited ability to handle only one specific language and previously benchmarked inferior performance compared to agentic methods \citep{hu2025llm}.